Denied social security disability claim form

 Contacting an Experienced Lawyer

 Irrespective of the approach you wish to take with regard to your appeal, it would be in your best interest to contact an experienced Rhode Island Social Security Disability lawyer to discuss your options.
 Our SSD lawyers at d’Oliveira & Associates are extremely knowledgeable about the appeals process.
 We also work on a contingency fee basis, which means we only receive payment if your case is successful.
 If your application for disability benefits has been denied, we are here to help.
-Call us at 800-992-6878 for a free and comprehensive consultation.
+Call us at (508) 625-9765 for a free and comprehensive consultation.
+Or contact us online.